marielllup/website_project/README.md

 ## Technologies Used

 - **HTML5** — structure of the interface
-- **CSS3** — layout, spacing, colors, basic styling
+- **CSS3** — layout, spacing, colors, basic styling.
+The website is fully responsive, with layouts optimized for both desktop and mobile devices.
+A dedicated print stylesheet was also implemented to ensure clean formatting when users print the page.
 - **JavaScript (ES6)** — dynamic cart logic, quantity selection, discount function, UI interactions
 - **Images** — product previews for a realistic look.
 All product photos displayed in this project were shot and edited by me.

 ---

 ## 📂 Project Structure

-index.html
+home.html </br>
-cart.html ← shopping cart page
+carrello.html ← shopping cart page </br>
-prodotti.html ← product listing (if used)
+categorie.html ← product listing </br>
-style.css
-script.js
+schermo.css </br>
+mobile.css </br>
+stampa.css </br>
+istruzioni.js </br>
+funzioniEvariabili.js </br>
-/img ← images used across the website
+/immagini ← images used across the website

 ---

-## 🎯 Learning Objectives
+##  Learning Objectives

 This project was built to practice: